Dog Room Shift Log

 - KONGS: Do not stuff the Kongs with food, this causes an issue where rancid food is left in them for days which is disgusting and could cause a digestive issue.
 If a Kong has ANY damage, throw it out, this poses an obstruction issue if the dog breaks off pieces and swallows it – Proper cleaning method is by soaking in bleach water in the sink and then rinsed until there is no bleach smell.
 Do not leave the toys to soak between shifts.
 They need to be cleaned, rinsed and laid out to dry.

 - Please turn off the large fan, dishwasher, washer, and/or dryer whether or not the clothes/dishes are done when you leave.
 It is a fire hazard to leave them on unattended.
 If a cycle of the dishwasher is unable to be run, please hand wash the dishes in the bathroom and lay out on a towel over one for the wire crates to dry for the next shift.
 Please do not leave an excessive amount of dishes for the following shift.

-- A Note on Doggy Field Trips: We and the dogs would LOVE for more people to take our pups out on field trips.
-To the park if appropriate, etc, we just need to know ahead of time and make sure they don’t have appointments etc, that it’s appropriate for that specific dog, that you have the code to get in and out and that you’re fully trained.
-You can text or call Kelly (225-324-8903) or Julie (225-270-4021) about it, and ALWAYS remember to note it in the log below with your name, the dog or dogs you’re taking, and a phone number you can be reached at.
+- A Note on Doggy Field Trips: Please contact Julie and/or Chyanne for doggy field trips.
+We and the dogs would LOVE for more people to take our pups out on field trips.
+To dog friendly coffee shops or restaurants, the park if appropriate, etc, we just need to know ahead of time and make sure they don’t have appointments etc, that it’s appropriate for that specific dog, that you have the code to get in and out and that you’re fully trained.
+ALWAYS remember to note it in the log below with your name, the dog or dogs you’re taking, and a phone number you can be reached at.
 Remember only one dog per person, if you plan something for multiple dogs there must be one handler per dog, approved by us.